Welcome

 • The monetary value of the claim

-• The specific type of claim (e.g., personal injury, contract, tort)
+• The nature of the dispute (e.g., personal injury, business, property, trusts)

 Value Thresholds

-• Claims with a value of £100,000 or less must be commenced in the County Court, except personal injury claims.
+• Claims valued at £100,000 or less (excluding interest, costs, and amounts not genuinely in issue) must be started in the County Court, unless they are personal injury claims.

-• Personal injury claims must be issued in the County Court unless their value is £50,000 or more, in which case they may be issued in the High Court.
+• Personal injury claims must be commenced in the County Court unless the value is £50,000 or more, in which case the High Court becomes available.

 Complexity and Public Importance